codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

     $validation =  \Config\Services::validation();

-This automatically loads the ``Config\Validation`` file which contains settings for including multiple Rule sets, and collections of rules that can be easily reused.
+This automatically loads the ``Config\Validation`` file which contains settings for including multiple Rulesets, and collections of rules that can be easily reused.

 .. note:: You may never need to use this method, as both the :doc:`Controller </incoming/controllers>` and
     the :doc:`Model </models/model>` provide methods to make validation even easier.